The Best Credit Cards for Bad Credit

 5 Tips to Improve Your Credit Score

-You can see improvements in your credit score almost instantly; the three credit bureaus are constantly monitoring your credit use and moving your credit score up or down by a few points.
+While you won’t see drastic changes overnight, it is possible to make smalls changes almost instantly.
+The three credit bureaus are constantly monitoring your credit use and moving your credit score up or down by a few points.
 If you want to build good credit as quickly as possible, here are a few tips.

 - Don’t max out your credit card.
 Your credit score is determined in part by your credit utilization ratio, or the amount of credit you’re using compared to the amount of credit available to you.
 If your secured card has a $500 line of credit, keep your balances small (only $100-$200 for example) so your credit utilization ratio will be larger.